How to take the old Soviet train from Sheki to Baku

 It was useless to even try to talk with them and all communications went through my taxi driver.
 My name was written down on a piece of paper and I paid.

 With only 3 other people we waited for the train to arrive.
-For me the train was an experience and it would save me a night of accomodation.
+For me, taking the train was about the experience.
+Furthermore, it would save me a night of accomodation.
 I would rather spend a full day in Baku than 6 hours stuffed in a minivan.
 A place in platzkart, the open carriage with around 50 bunk beds costed me less than 3 euro.

 The train from Sheki to Baku